Jyothi181/Logic-Gates-using-LTspice/README.md

 LTspice captures schematics of different circuits and shows the results of simulation by using waveform viewer.
 Circuit simulation analysis provides the transient, AC and DC analysis.
 Tool = LT spice Simulator
 Technology = C5N technology file
-Logic Gates = AND, OR, NOT, NAND, NOR
+Logic Gates = AND, OR and NOT
 VA = PULSE(0 5 0 1n 1n 5u 10u)
 VB = PULSE(0 5 0 1n 1n 10u 20u)
 V1 = 5v